ArashAzhand/Machine_Learning_Projects/Insurance_Cost_Prediction/README.md

 ## Project Structure
 - `insurance.csv`: Dataset with columns for age, BMI, number of children, and insurance cost.
-- `Insurance_Refression.ipynb`: Jupyter Notebook implementing and analyzing the different tasks in this project.
+- `Insurance_Regression.ipynb`: Jupyter Notebook implementing and analyzing the different tasks in this project.
 - `README.md`: Documentation for the project.

 ## Requirements